wistia/wistia-open-docs/_posts/social-sharing.md

 {% post_image hashed_id: '117bb6cb93218c3779224bfc8ab5b3a4ca0e7591', class: 'center' %}

 Select *Embed & Share* under the <span class="action_menu">Video Actions</span> menu.

-{% post_image hashed_id: '1683bf04ea26b9a6e036eac654e8bf837afecdd5', class: 'center' %}

 In the *Embed & Share* window, select the *Social Sharing* option at the top.

 {% post_image hashed_id: '7834d139a11867813ded24d2bc75c67597d7754f', class: 'center' %}

-Enter the URL in Facebook's *Status Update*.
+Copy the URL from the *Link* box, and enter it in Facebook's *Status Update*.
 The video thumbnail and description will be pulled in and ready to share!

 {% post_image hashed_id: 'b6ac0cffb05da0566bff1f37c25f147f72c3f024', class: 'center' %}